Organizing Your Cleaning Routine

 Stock And Organize Your Cleaning Products

-Check if you are low on stock, or if you just simply need to rearrange the shelf or cabinet where you keep your supplies.
+Check if you are low on stock or if you simply need to rearrange the shelf or cabinet where you keep your supplies.

-In the past, when we didn’t have a weekly cleaning service, I would keep a small caddy in every bathroom with the cleaning supplies.
+In the past, when we didn’t have a weekly cleaning service, I would keep a small caddy with cleaning supplies in every bathroom.
 It made all the difference on a task that is a drag for me.
 If your house has two or more stories, consider creating a cleaning kit for every floor so you don’t have to carry everything up and down the stairs.

 Here is how I organized each cleaning caddy: